trigger/trigger/docs/usage/configuration.rst

 Only used if GPG auth is disabled.
 This is the location of the file that contains the passphrase used for the two-way hashing of the user credentials within the ``.tacacsrc`` file.

+You may override this by setting the ``TACACSRC_KEYFILE`` environment variable to path of the file.

 Default::